gnosispay/account-kit/README.md

 ## <a name="limit">Limit</a>

 This function generates a payload to initiate an allowance change in the Delay Mod's queue.
-Once the cooldown period has elapsed, the allowance change can be executed.
-The user maintains unilateral control over the Allowance configuration.
-The populated transactions are already prepared for relay and do not need any additional signing.
+After the cooldown period has passed, the allowance change can be executed.
+The owner maintains unilateral control over the Allowance configuration.
+The populated transactions are relay ready, and do not require additional signing.

 ```js
 import {